PrivaLog: a privacy-aware logic programming language: The PrivaLog language

 \section{The PrivaLog language}

 In this work, we are dealing with logic programs like the one described in Sec.~\ref{sec:example}.
-For privacy-preserving computation, we need to enhance the data with privacy labels (\emph{public} and \emph{private}).
-The requirement is that no information is leaked about private data.
+We enhance the input data (including the database) with privacy labels (\tm{public} and \tm{private}) to define which data need to remain private throughout the computation.
 Putting aside privacy labels (which are a new component), our input language is a subset of Datalog.
 Due to new constructions and differences in syntax, we treat it as a different language, which we call PrivaLog.

-In common Datalog, it would be natural to list the database relations as facts inside the logic program itself.
-However, if the data are private we cannot just include it into the program.
+In Datalog, it would be natural to list the database relations as facts inside the logic program itself.
+However, private data cannot occur in plaintext as a part of the program.
 Instead, we can only list the structure of database predicates and the types of their arguments.
 The data will be uploaded to MPC platform by input parties separately, using special secure data upload mechanisms.
-Facts that contain only public data can still be defined inside Datalog script.
-Without loss of generality, we can view them as rules of the form \texttt{fact :- true}.
+Facts that contain only public data can still be defined inside program code.

+To convert the running example of Sec.~\ref{sec:example} to PrivaLog, we need to label all inputs (including attributes EDB predicates) with privacy labels.
+Since SecreC is a typed language, we need to introduce data types into PrivaLog program as well.
+Instead of writing \texttt{ship(alma,270,290,onions,10)} etc, we just write schema declarations.
+We add types to the inputs of the goal.
+Let us show how it changes our running example. \begin{small}